internettexplorer/CAB201_n10869107_OOP/README.md

 Advertise() adds a product to the session-wide ProductList

+Abstracted functions: IProduct() / virtual GetProducts() : get and store in list DisplayProducts() : show as formatted list

 listing products for sale: ListProducts()
     ProductList: get products where currentClient.id = userID (equality check) Store products in temporary userProducts list (list.Add) Display user products by looping through list (for)

-Searching for products: Search()
+searching for products: Search()
     :: string inputProdType
     Prompt user for product type to search for
     ProductList: get products where the inputProdType == product.type (foreach?)
     Store matching products in temporary returnProdSearch list (list.Add) Display product search results by looping through list (for)

-Bidding: -> is this where virtual methods can be used??
+bidding: -> is this where virtual methods can be used??
 Bid()
-    :: bidAmount, bidderID || biddername, bidderemail?
+    Bid :: bidAmount, bidderID || biddername, bidderemail?

     Product HAS- bid, each Product instance contains a list of Bids.
     Expressed in the Product class as a list field.